Christian Harrison: 2013: First ATP Tour win

-2014–15
+2014–15: Hiatus

 Harrison spent 2014 and 2015 recovering from several surgeries.

-2016-2018: Grand Slam singles and Masters 1000 debut
+2016–2018: Grand Slam and Masters 1000 debuts

 Harrison reached the final round of qualifying at the 2016 US Open after beating Luke Saville and second seed Konstantin Kravchuk in two three-set matches.
 He made it into main draw after beating Steven Diez also in three-set match.
 He was one set down at all three matches in qualifying.
 He lost in the first round to Paul-Henri Mathieu in straight sets.

-He made his Masters 1000 debut at the 2017 Miami Open.
+He made his Masters 1000 singles debut at the 2017 Miami Open as a qualifier but lost to Dudi Sela in the first round.
+He received a wildcard to the 2017 US Open where he won his first round match in doubles with partner Christopher Eubanks.

 2021: Maiden ATP doubles final

 Harrison qualified for the 2021 Delray Beach Open, starting the week ranked No. 789 in the world.
 He beat number 1 seed Cristian Garín and advanced all the way to the semifinals, where he was defeated by fourth seed Hubert Hurkacz, who would later win the title.
-As a result he climbed 444 positions in the rankings to a World No. 345 ranking on 18 January 2021 and he got five ATP Tour match victories thus far, with three of them in Delray Beach, where he also won two matches in qualifying.
+As a result, he climbed 444 positions in the rankings to a World No. 345 ranking on 18 January 2021 and he got five ATP Tour match victories thus far, with three of them in Delray Beach, where he also won two matches in qualifying.
 He also reached his maiden ATP final in doubles with his brother Ryan Harrison where they lost to Ariel Behar and Gonzalo Escobar.
-As a result he returned to the top 250 in the doubles rankings at World No. 229.
+As a result, he returned to the top 250 in the doubles rankings at World No. 229.